 If you’re using an Internet service provider that hasn’t made some sort of arrangement with Netflix, be it a paid fast-lane agreement or through Netflix’s “open connect” program, it’s possible you could be doomed to poor Netflix picture quality – especially if you live in a large market with lots of Internet users.
 Check the speed report above to get some idea where Netflix stands in your ISP’s graces.
 If it looks like your ISP ranks poorly, it’s possible – though difficult to prove – that your ISP could be throttling you and all Netflix users on its network.
 If you suspect that might be the case, one way to hide what you’re doing from your ISP is with a Virtual Private Network, or VPN, as mentioned in our aforementioned how-to article.

 If you haven’t noticed, Netflix will start playing a stream sooner than it can be played at its full quality, buffering for the full-resolution version along the way.
 As soon as it is safe to do so, the stream will be displayed at full resolution.

 If bandwidth slows down, resolution will drop until the full-res stream is sufficiently buffered again.
 Ostensibly, Netflix does this to keep the load times short so you don’t feel like “it’s taking forever” to watch your show.

 This intelligent adjustment makes Netflix feel snappy, but at the wrong time of day, it can also make it look like garbage.
 As we experimented with Netflix quality over the course of an entire day, we discovered that the biggest factor influencing stream quality is time of day, and whether that time falls under typical peak hours for watching.

-Getting HD (720p) at 9 in the evening, for example was next to impossible, let alone 1080p Super HD.
+Getting HD (720p) at 9 in the evening, for example was next to impossible, let alone 1080p or 4k Ultra HD.

 What else can I do?